locoframework/loco-js-ui/README.md

 # 🧐 What is Loco-JS-UI?

 Loco-JS-UI is an optional part of the Loco framework.
-It can be used with Loco-JS to connect models with UI elements like forms.
-Models are created using Loco-JS-Models and connect JavaScript objects with their representation on the back-end.
+It can be used along with [Loco-JS](https://github.com/locoframework/loco-js) to connect models with UI elements like forms.
+Models are created using [Loco-JS-Model](https://github.com/locoframework/loco-js-model) and they connect JavaScript objects with their representation on the back-end.

-Loco-JS-UI supports only form at this moment throughout all UI elements.
+Loco-JS-UI supports only a **\<form\>** element throughout all HTML elements at this moment.

 *Visualization of the Loco framework:*